Richard Golian

 I Was Wrong

 When I first started using ChatGPT for SQL queries, I was blown away by how it transformed hours-long tasks into mere minutes of processing.
-However, This staggering efficiency brought an unexpected quandary—did I still need to improve my skills if AI could outperform me so dramatically?
+However, This staggering efficiency brought an unexpected quandary.
+Did I still need to improve my skills if AI could outperform me so dramatically?
 Initially, I saw little reason to compete against such precision.
 Yet, this was a fundamental misunderstanding on my part.
 As I integrated AI more deeply into my work, I discovered its value not just in handling tasks but in significantly enhancing my coding abilities by pushing the boundaries of what I thought possible.

 Exploring the Depths of SQL with AI

 ChatGPT became more than a tool; it became a mentor.
 As I tasked it with more complex queries, each solution it provided was not only a completed task but also a lesson in advanced SQL.
-This AI did not just do the work—it illuminated paths I had not even considered, turning complex data manipulation and optimisation techniques into understandable, approachable concepts.
+This AI did not just do the work.
+It illuminated paths I had not even considered, turning complex data manipulation and optimisation techniques into understandable, approachable concepts.

 Today, my ability to leverage advanced SQL functionalities is intricately tied to my deepened understanding of the code that AI generates.
 ChatGPT is instrumental in this process; it deconstructs each code line, explaining its rationale and strategy.
 This is not just about following steps; it is about grasping the underlying principles that make those steps effective.